 [Noble Quran 3:97]

-The way in which the pilgrimage to Makkah can be performed and the regulations governing its rites vary according to where the pilgrim lives or whether intends to make‘Umrah along with Hajj or whether one wants to offer an animal sacrifice or not.
-These variations have been traditionally grouped into three categories and referred to as the three types of Hajj: Hajj Ifrad, Hajj Qiran and Hajj Tamattu‘.
-Any one of these three methods, if performed according to their regulations without doing any actions which invalidate them, fulfill the compulsory Islamic requirement of Hajj once in a lifetime.
-The three permissible kinds of Hajj with the rules and regulations governing each of them are as follows:
+There are different ways the Hajj pilgrimage to Makkah can be performed and the regulations governing its rites differ according to where the pilgrim lives or whether he intends to perform 'Umrah along with Hajj or whether he wants to offer an animal sacrifice or not.
+These types of Hajj have been traditionally grouped into three categories or types of Hajj: Hajj Ifrad, Hajj Qiran and Hajj Tamattu'.
+By performing any one of these three methods and abiding by their regulations without doing any actions which may invalidate the Hajj, Will be sufficient to fulfill the compulsory Islamic requirement of a Hajj.
+The three permissible kinds of Hajj with their rules and regulations governing them are as follows:

 Isolated Hajj: The pilgrim performing it is called Mufrid.
 This type is allowed only for those living within the boundaries (Miqat) from which Ihram is put on.